|

 Free printable PDF.
 Instant access.

-Why Wrap Pork Butt at All?
+Why Wrap a Pork Butt?

 Option One: No Wrap